Last Updated: February 2026

 The ieGAT Test (IE Global Admissions Test) was created by the IE International University (IEU) as a substitute for the GMAT, GRE, or LSAT tests.
 The ieGAT admission Test is very challenging because it adapts to your individual response level, meaning the level will become increasingly difficult as you answer more questions correctly early on.

-The ieGAT exam is 80 to 90 minutes long with no breaks, and includes 129 verbal, numerical, and abstract reasoning questions which appear in random order and are divided as follows:
+The ieGAT exam, is 80 to 90 minutes long with no breaks.
+Includes 129 verbal, numerical, and abstract reasoning questions which appear in random order and are divided as follows:

 Verbal Reasoning - 50 questions